 The Board of Directors of the Company comprises at least three members.
 They are elected by the AGM on an individual basis for a term of one year.
 Re-election is permitted.
 There is no limit to the terms of office.
 The statutory age limit is 70 years.
 The Chairman is elected annually by the AGM.
 Re-election is permitted.
-The Articles of Association are available in German on the Group's website at www.carlogavazzi.com/files/media/files/6930b8b2b8 6c52483ef5f9ca5828ed9d.
+The Articles of Association are available in German on the Group's website at www.carlogavazzi.com/files/media/files/6930b8b2b8 6c52483ef5f9ca5828ed9d or via the QR code on page 19.